boozallen/dependency-update-action/README.md

-# Dependabatch - batched Dependabot updates using GitHub Actions
+# Batched Dependabot updates using GitHub Actions

 This repo contains a GitHub Action for Dependabot, plus some logic to batch dependencies of an arbitrary size into a single PR.